The inviscid inflow-outflow problem via analyticity: Introduction

-Another way of dealing with the above issue is to prescribe $\omega$ on $\p \Omega_{\rm in}$---the so-called \emph{vorticity boundary condnitions}, see~\cite[Theorem~1.3]{GKM2}.
-We also refer the reader to \cite{GKM2} for an extensive introduction to the problem, and to the classical work \cite{AKM1} on the subject.
-We point out that the problem when the vorticity is prescribed at the inflow portion of the inflow-outflow Euler problem, remains open and not well-understood.
-Also, the problem seems to increase in complexity in higher regularity Sobolev spaces.
+Another way of dealing with the above issue is to prescribe $\omega$ on $\p \Omega_{\rm in}$---the so-called \emph{vorticity boundary conditions}; see~\cite{Z1} as well as ~\cite[Theorem~1.3]{GKM2}.
+We also refer the reader to \cite{Z2} where a boundary condition for pressure is assumed on the outflow part of the boundary, to \cite{Z2,Z3,Z4} for results concerned with domains with corners, to \cite{GKM2} for an extensive introduction to the problem, as well as to the classical work \cite{AKM2} on the subject.
+We point out that the existence and uniqueness problem when the vorticity is prescribed at the inflow portion of the inflow-outflow Euler problem remains open and not well-understood.
+Also, the problem increases in complexity in higher regularity Sobolev spaces.

-However, in this paper we prove unique solvability of the inflow-outflow problem when data are analytic, without any additional condition to \eqref{intro_euler}$_3$.
-We emphasize that the inflow and outflow regions do not need to be separated and they can even move over time as the function $\bar u$ in \eqref{intro_euler}$_3$ is time-dependent.
-Our approach works equally well in all space dimensions, two or higher, although we present full details in the space dimension two, pointing out the adjustements for the dimensions three or higher.
-We point out that the only difference in higher dimensions $d$ is a larger value of $r$ in the norms \eqref{EQ19c} below; it is easy to check that we can take~$r=d$.
+In this paper, we prove the unique solvability of the inflow-outflow problem when the data are analytic, however without any additional condition to \eqref{intro_euler}$_3$.
+This is possible since analytic data can be uniquely extended to a neighborhood of $\Omega$, and thus the compatibility conditions can be bypassed for a short time.
+We emphasize that the inflow and outflow regions do not need to be separated, and they can even move over time as the function $\bar u$ in \eqref{intro_euler}$_3$ is time-dependent.
+Our approach works equally in all space dimensions, two or higher, although we present full details in the space dimension two, pointing out the adjustments for the dimensions three or higher.